Kubalskiy/AliDEX/README.md

 ## How to set up project:

-1. First clone repository to your machine `git clone https://github.com/Kubalskiy/DEX-Market-platform-Kubalskiy`
+1. First clone repository to your machine `git clone https://github.com/Kubalskiy/alidex`
 1. Start ganache-cli by executing: `ganache-cli`
-1. Navigate to cloned `decentralized-marketplace` folder
+1. Navigate to cloned `alidex` folder
 1. (Optional) Make sure that project compiles by executing: `truffle compile`
 1. (Optional) Make sure that project tests are executed successfully: `truffle test`
 1. Migrate contract to development environment by executing: `truffle migrate`